C4Wiz/skin.estuary.modv2matrix/README.md

 --------------------------------------------------------------------------------------------
 ### 3.4.2+matrix ###

+- .12
+  * Textures.xbt updated (av1 flag added)
+   * coloured flags updated (thanks to frodo19)
+   * fix missing channel logo in Guide and Video OSD
+   * link subtitles/audio OSD buttons to subtitles/audio settings for more flexibility (simplified OSD)
+   * new more uniformed resolution flags (thanks again to frodo19)

 - .11
    * update playlist view
    * extend setting 'Show Fanart' to all video views (affected earlier only to home widgets)